About My Growth Portfolio

 *+ You would need to do your own research on these asset vehicles as I have not tested them, and I do not own them.
 Please read my Disclaimer before making any investment decisions.

-Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
+Below is a comparison of how a data model of my $ – USD Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.
-Portfolio 1 is my current personal portfolio allocation.
-Portfolio 2 is a 50/50 mix of stocks and bonds.
-Portfolio 3 is the original Harry Browne’s Permanent Portfolio mix.
+Portfolio 1 is my current USD Portfolio Allocation (US Stocks, US Bonds, Gold, US REITs).
+Portfolio 2 is the original Harry Browne’s Permanent Portfolio mix ((US Stocks, US Bonds, Gold).
 Cash has been left out, as I think that skews it to the downside unfairly.
+Portfolio 3 is made up of a 50/50 mix of US Stocks & US Bonds using ETF’s.
 The S&P ETF is there as a representation of the US Stock Market Baseline.
 BALANCES shown are just there to show growth as an example.
 They are not actual portfolio values.
+If you would like to read about backtesting, see my Backtesting page.

 The S&P ETF is there as a representation of the US Stock Market Baseline.